KartikeyDubeyKD/KartikeyDubeyKD/README.md

 Developer
 ---------

-I'm an open-source enthusiast, a learner & an explorer I like to explore new things deeply passionate about software development & innovations.
-I believe in the power of community because together we can achieve anything.
+As a passionate open-source enthusiast, I am constantly seeking new opportunities to expand my knowledge and expertise in the field of software development and innovation.
+My dedication to exploring new concepts and technologies drives me to excel in my work, and I firmly believe in the power of community collaboration to achieve great things.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kartikeydubey.tech@gmail.com](mailto:kartikeydubey.tech@gmail.com)